 If the GPS says you need a bearing of 130 degrees, would you know how to set the compass to 130 degrees in order to find your way to where you want to go?

-TOPO map – when possible, I like to have a TOPO map of the area.
+When possible, I like to have a TOPO map of the area.
 A GPS is nice, but electronics can fail, batteries can go dead,,,, a physical map is difficult to beat.

 But, in order for everything to come together, you have to know how to use a map, GPS and compass.
 Having a TOPO map in one hand and a compass in the other hand does not do any good if you do not know how to use them.

-Utility, skinning or survival knife – something a little larger then a pocket knife.
+Something a little larger then a pocket knife.
 In the case you have to spend a night in the woods, a good knife can be used to build a shelter.

 In my case I use a Gerber Big Rock from Rocky National.